lihaoyi/workbench/readme.md

   }
 ```

-- Define your `bootstrapSnippet`, which is a piece of javascript to be run to start your application, e.g. `bootstrapSnippet := "ScalaJS.modules.example_ScalaJSExample().main();"`. scala-js-workbench requires this so it can use it to re-start your application later on its own.
+- Define your `bootSnippet`, which is a piece of javascript to be run to start your application, e.g. `bootSnippet := "ScalaJS.modules.example_ScalaJSExample().main();"`. scala-js-workbench requires this so it can use it to re-start your application later on its own.
 You do not also need to include this on the page itself, as scala-js-workbench will execute this snippet when the browser first connects.

 Now you have a choice of what you want to do when the code compiles: